 Our services for children and young people

-We support children and young people intensively to cope with the trauma of sexual exploitation through the services we provide.
-We both help children and young people at risk of sexual exploitation, and those who have already experienced it.
+All children and young people are at risk of being sexually exploited, regardless of age, gender or where they live.
+We support children and young people intensively to cope with the trauma of child sexual exploitation through the services we provide.
+We help both children and young people at risk of CSE, and those who have already experienced it.

 Are you a commissioner?
 Find out how you can work with us to combat child sexual exploitation.